anandmindfire/MonoDog/SELF_HOSTING.md

-# 🚀 Self-Hosting Monovisor Dashboard
+# 🚀 Self-Hosting monodog Dashboard

-Monovisor is designed to be easily self-hosted in any monorepo setup.
+monodog is designed to be easily self-hosted in any monorepo setup.
 This guide will walk you through the complete setup process.

 ## 📋 Prerequisites